mmzdouc/FERMO/README.md

 **FERMO** is a dashboard app for the processing and visualization of liquid chromatography - (tandem) mass spectrometry data, and its pairing to quantitative biological data and other metadata.
 In particular, **FERMO** is aimed toward the prioritization of compounds putatively responsible for a biological observation, for example investigating molecules that are putatively responsible for antibiotic activity.
 Developed with natural products research in mind, **FERMO** can be also used in other areas of the life sciences, such as metabolomics or environmental sciences, to investigate metabolites, drugs, pollutants, or agrochemicals.

-More information on the software can be found in the publication **Zdouc M.M. et al. FERMO: a Dashboard for Streamlined Rationalized Prioritization of Molecular Features from Mass Spectrometry Data. bioRxiv (2022)** (Link TBA).
+More information on the software can be found in the preprint on biorXiv: [**Mitja M. Zdouc et al. FERMO: a Dashboard for Streamlined Rationalized Prioritization of Molecular Features from Mass Spectrometry Data. bioRxiv (2022)**](https://doi.org/10.1101/2022.12.21.521422).

 References, tutorials, and guides can be found in the [FERMO Github Wiki](https://github.com/mmzdouc/FERMO/wiki/).

-(ADD FIGURE DASHBOARD)
+Of note, FERMO is currently in beta development.
+If you notice a bug or another issue, please contact us by opening an issue on FERMO's GitHub page.

 ## Getting Started